 Have you ever had one of those goals that you just can’t seem to reach?
 Like no matter what you do, you’re always falling short.
 Trust me, friends, I’ve been there!
-In this post, I’m sharing a few bad habits that it’s definitely time to quit – because they just might be stopping you from being able to reach your goals!
+In this post, I’m sharing a few bad habits that it’s definitely time to quit – because they might be stopping you from achieving goals!

 This is probably the biggest and most obvious hindrance to reaching any goal, and definitely worth discussing.
 We all procrastinate on our goals, however, not all forms of procrastination are created equally!

 Sometimes our procrastination comes from a place of laziness or a lack of motivation.
 You know what your goal is and you know how to accomplish it, you just aren’t that motivated to do so and find yourself binge-watching Netflix when you could be working toward your goal.
 If you constantly find yourself procrastinating this way on the same goal, it might be time to rethink the goal and decide if it’s something you’re really excited about doing.

 You procrastination might instead come from a place of being super excited about your goal, but also super overwhelmed and not sure where to start.
 It’s totally normal to feel this way when you’re tackling a lofty goal, and I’ve definitely been there!
 The best way to tackle this is to break the goal down into as small and as specific of tasks as possible so you have truly actionable items you can add to your to-do list.